 Recently I came across this image while browsing the interwebs.

 Don’t climb the mountain to get to the top.
 Climb the mountain to climb the mountain.
+Or if you’re like me, climb the mountain because of non-existent reasons.

 This brings into the question of celebrating hard work vs celebrating reward.
 Now, the ideal scenario is that you worked hard at something and you were rewarded, but that doesn’t always happen.
 I would tell you that you should celebrate hard work and not the rewards you get from it, but that would be oversimplifying the situation.